Jewish, Latvian in Latvia

 What Are Their Beliefs?

 Judaism is an ancient monotheistic religion based on the Torah, the first five books of Moses.
-The sacred writings of the Jews are called the "Tanak. " They include the Torah, the Prophets, and other writings that Christians view as the Old Testament.
+The sacred writings of the Jews are called the "Tanak," Torah, Prophets, Writings, what Christians view as the Old Testament.
 During the era of Soviet rule, the expression of any religion was harshly repressed.
 Jews were even fearful of having too many Jewish friends as it might be seen as suspicious by the communist regime.
 After the fall of the Soviet Union in 1991, religious freedom was established.
 Many Jews living in the former Soviet Union immigrated to Israel, the USA, France, the UK, Canada, Australia or other nations.
 Most Jews in Latvia today do not observe the religious tenets of their Jewish faith.
 There, however, is a movement active in promoting the observances of Judaism.
 This Chabad movement of the Lubavitcher sect, is a traditional branch of Hasidic Judaism that stresses outreach to other Jews.
 This sect follows and observes the teachings of a particular rabbi and his sons after him.
 They encourage Jews to observe Jewish festivals and traditions once again.
 For example, they have begun to hold bar mitzvahs for teenage boys.
 Often a bar mitzvah marks the first time that a young man and his family have ever entered a synagogue.

 What Are Their Needs?

 The majority of Latvian Jews today are not able to enjoy full civil rights, having lived in Latvia for only a few decades.
 There have been several incidents of anti-Semitism against the Jews, including acts of violence.
-Every year some Latvian Jews are choosing to leave the country for Israel.
-Religious freedom has brought many people of Latvia into the churches.
+Every year some Latvian Jews choose to leave the country for Israel.
+Religious freedom has brought many people in Latvia into the churches.
 Evangelical denominations are rapidly growing.
 However, the Latvian Jews have remained largely untouched by the revival of Christianity.
 Even so, there is a small, but thriving, group of Messianic Jews in Riga.

 Prayer Points